eProsima/ShapesDemo/README.md

 Note: To build and run the application on Windows, you need to set the *CMAKE_PREFIX_PATH* environmental variable to the Qt folder for the Visual Studio version you are compiling against (C:\Qt\5.7\msvc2015_64 for example).
 You will also need to add the /bin/ folder to the path (C:\Qt\5.7\msvc2015_64\bin for example).

+## Quick Demo

+For those who want to try a quick demonstration of this application, here is a way to launch it without any compilation.

+For that, it is necessary to download **docker** application.
+In ubuntu open a terminal and type the following command

+	$ sudo apt-get install docker.io

+Then you have to download the docker image file from https://eprosima.com/index.php/downloads-all

+Load the image and run it (first you must allow root to use graphical interface)

+	$ xhost local:root
+	$ docker load -i ubuntu-fast-rtps-shapesdemo.tar
+	$ docker run -it --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix ubuntu-fast-rtps-shapesdemo

+You can run as many images as you want and check the communication between them

 ## Usage

 Upon running the application, you will be greeted by the main window, where you can choose to Publish/Subscribe to shapes and see the current existing shapes on the field.